hbp0048/WebScopeCodingChallenge/README.md

 * Deployment instructions

-Once you have Ruby on Rails set up and working
+Once you have Ruby on Rails set up and working, download the zip file and unzip to a desired location

 ```
 $ cd <path>/WebScopeCodingChallenge-master